 Higher Accountability in God's Presence

 The key is to focus in on Peter's statement “you have not lied not to men, but to God” (Acts 5:3) combined with an understanding of the principle of accountability that Jesus taught (Luke 12:47-48).
-Under normal circumstances when you lie, deceive and try to make yourself look good, like Ananias and Sapphira did, you're only messing with a fellow child of God who are there for us to practice on and learn with.
+Under normal circumstances when you lie, deceive and try to make yourself look better than you are, like Ananias and Sapphira did (by claiming they sold a property and donated all the proceeds, withholding nothing for themselves), you're only messing with a fellow child of God who are there for us to practice on and learn with.
 We all practice on each other in a safe environment and hopefully find out through trial and error that our self-centered ways do not work.
 You're not immediately accountable for your mistakes in this environment.
 Judgment is withheld until judgment day, whenever that comes for you.

 However, this "low-acountability, few stripes" expectation is no longer applicable when you find yourself in one of the very rare times and places in history where a proven representative of God is in authority over you.
 The prophets like Moses and the apostles like Peter were like that.
 They were filled with the Holy Spirit and did miracles and signs to prove that God had selected them to deliver revelation and commands to those under them.
 This puts you into a "high accountability, many stripes" situation.
 To then disobey them or challenge them therefore comes at a much higher price as Korah found out with Moses (Num 16:32).
 So did Moses' brother Aaron and sister Miriam (Num 12:10).
 Same goes for anyone trying to pull the wool over the eyes of such a leader to gain favor or make yourself look good.